testing-library/eslint-plugin-testing-library/docs/rules/no-get-by-for-checking-element-not-present.md

-# Disallow the use of `getBy*` queries when checking elements are not present (no-get-by-for-asserting-element-not-present)
+# Disallow the use of `getBy*` queries when checking elements are not present (no-get-by-for-checking-element-not-present)

 The (DOM) Testing Library allows to query DOM elements using different types of queries such as `getBy*` and `queryBy*`.
 Using `getBy*` throws an error in case the element is not found.
 This is useful when: